 - 1. What evidence demonstrates the delivered scope of the physical asset is consistent with the contract awarded in delivering the service need and intended benefits? - 2.
-If scope changes to the physical asset have occurred during delivery, how have these impacted the realisation of the service need and intended benefits? - 3.
+If scope changes to the physical asset have occurred during delivery, how have these impacted the realisation of the service need and intended benefits and how has the asset owner/operator been involved in the changes? - 3.
 How has the project adapted to any changes or updating in service need requirements over the course of its delivery? - 4.
 What are the key outstanding scope issues from the delivery of the physical asset and can these be resolved in an appropriate timeframe? - 5.
-What planning and preparation has been undertaken to successfully complete testing and commissioning of the project and is it sufficient? - 6.
-What are the inconsistencies/gaps (if any) between the scope delivered and the intended operational plans and procedures?
+What planning and preparation have been undertaken to successfully complete testing and commissioning of the project, and has the asset owner/operator verified the plans? - 6.
+What are the inconsistencies/gaps (if any) between the scope delivered and the intended operational plans and procedures, and has the asset owner/operator verified the impact and associated costs?